Cervix

 Treatment for Prolapse

-- Lose weight if you are obese.
-This can help as excess weight puts pressure on the pelvic floor and makes the problem worse.
+- People who are overweight or obese should try and lose weight if they can.
+Excess weight puts pressure on the pelvic floor and makes the problem worse.

-- Do pelvic floor exercises.
+- Pelvic floor exercises can also be very helpul.
 They will help leakage of urine due to prolapse.
 You may benefit from using the Squeezy app, using online resources to learn the correct ‘Kegel’ technique, or require referral to a Women’s Health Physiotherapist for assessment and advice.

-- A pessary is a special device, usually a firm rubbery ring placed inside the vagina to give support.
-Pessaries are made of plastic and are changed every 6 months.
-They may be very helpful, or used as a stop-gap measure while waiting for an operation, or for women who cannot have surgery for any reason.
+- A pessary is a special device, usually a firm rubbery ring or device placed inside the vagina to give support.
+Pessaries are made of plastic and are changed every 6–12 months depending on which type you have.
+They can be very helpful, even for people who are waiting for a surgical operation or in people who cannot have surgery for any reason.

-- Surgery is needed if prolapse is troublesome, particularly if it is causing incontinence of urine.
+- Surgery may be needed where a prolapse is severe or causing other problems (e.g., incontinence or retention of urine).
 There are various different procedures which can be done to lift the bladder neck, support the uterus, or strengthen the front and back walls of the vagina.
 Sometimes a hysterectomy can be done to remove the uterus (womb) entirely.

 Entrance to the Vagina (Vulva)